Database per Service: Data Isolation and Ownership in Microservices

 A billing service does not need to query the order database directly.
 It subscribes to order events, builds its own billing record projections, and serves queries from its local store.
 When you need a new report, you do not change the order service schema, you create a new projection from the event stream.

-This approach provides excellent audit trails and flexibility, but it requires more infrastructure and expertise to implement correctly.
+Event sourcing gives you good audit trails and flexibility, but it requires more infrastructure and expertise to implement correctly.

 Data Ownership and Bounded Contexts